 Tears are produced by the lacrimal gland.
 The tears then pass over the eye surface and drain through the upper and lower puncti, the upper and lower canaliculi, and then into the lacrimal sac which is located near the side of the bridge of the nose.
 Finally, the tears pass through the nasolacrimal duct which drains into the nasal cavity and into the back of the throat.
 This is why you can often taste tears or eye drops.

-What are the symptoms of a blocked tear duct?
+What are the symptoms of a blocked tear duct (nasolacrimal duct obstruction)?

 What causes a blocked tear duct ?

-How is a blocked tear duct treated?
+How is nasolacrimal duct obstruction treated?

 In infants, the nasolacrimal duct obstruction often resolves spontaneously but may also be relieved by digital massaging as instructed by your eye doctor.
 For those that don’t resolve, minor outpatient surgery is usually successful.